AspirinCode/GENiPPI/README.md

 Molecular generative framework for protein-protein interface inhibitors

 ## Acknowledgements
-We thank the authors of LigDream: Shape-Based Compound Generation for releasing their code.
-The code in this repository is based on their source code release (https://github.com/compsciencelab/ligdream).
+The code in this repository is based on their source code release (https://github.com/AspirinCode/iPPIGAN and https://github.com/kiharalab/GNN_DOVE).
 If you find this code useful, please consider citing their work.

 ## Requirements
 ```python